gchq/stroom-docs/content/en/docs/install-guide/setup/open-id.md

 In the _Users_ section of KeyCloak click on user `admin`.
 On the _Details_ tab copy the value of the _ID_ field.
+The ID is in the form of a {{< glossary "UUID" >}}
-This ID will be used in stroom to uniquely identify the user.
+This ID will be used in Stroom to uniquely identify the user and associate it with the identity in KeyCloak.

 To set up Stroom with this admin user run the following (**before** Stroom has been started for the first time):